Liquidity and Pools

 - DCA (Recurring) orders from Jupiter (pro-rated to show their 24-hour impact)

-- Support levels (buy walls) that may prevent prices from falling further
+- Support (buy walls) that can stop prices from falling

-- Resistance levels (sell walls) that may cap price rises
+- Resistance (sell walls) that can cap rallies